wighawag/blog-ipfs/webapp/posts/ethereum-gas-dangers.md

 This is to illustrate how similar the **Inner Call Out Of Gas Attack** is to the **Call Depth Attack** that we aimed to destroy with EIP-150.

-Obviously the example is quite contrived, as for one, as described in the article describing the **Call Depth Attack** it is recommended to favour pull over push transfers.
+Obviously the example is made in purpose and might not have any real life equivalent.
+As for one, as described in the article describing the **Call Depth Attack** it is recommended to favour pull over push transfers.

-But the recommendation normally stem from the fact that there are possibilities in the token for the recipient to reject a transfer.
+But the recommendation normally stems from the fact that there are possibilities in the token for the recipient to reject a transfer.
 Here in the example above, that was not the issue.

 While there might currently be no practical scenario where the attack mention here have any importance, we should remain aware of it.
 And this is another reason to favor pull over push transfer as mentioned by consensys [here](https://consensys.github.io/smart-contract-best-practices/known_attacks/#dos-with-unexpected-revert) and [there](https://consensys.github.io/smart-contract-best-practices/known_attacks/#dos-with-unexpected-revert).